PSYCHOLOGY AND PSYCHIATRY SURVEYS

 Recruitment of Subjects for a Study of Depression

 200 females aged between 15 and 17 years were recruited for a campus study on the neurobiological origins of negative mood.
+The survey was conducted for Stony Brook University Department of Psychiatry and Department of Psychology researchers.
 The study was funded by the Vice President for Research at Stony Brook University through the Seed Grants for Survey Research Program.

 CSR recruited parents of pre-school children in New York City to participate in a research study being conducted at Hunter College on children’s emotions.